 We specify a verify interface to enforce the correctness of aigcData.
 It is defined as a view function to reduce gas cost. verify should return true if and only if aigcData is finalized in both zkML and opML.
 In zkML, it must verify the ZK proof, i.e. proof; in opML, it must make sure that the challenging period is finalized, and that the aigcData is up-to-date, i.e. has been updated after finalization.
 Additionally, proof can be empty in opML.

-We specify a mint interface to bind the prompt and aigcData with tokenId.
+We specify an addAigcData interface to bind the prompt and aigcData with tokenId.
+This function provides flexibility for different minting implementations.
 Notably, it acts differently in zkML and opML cases.
-In zkML, mint should make sure verify returns true.
+In zkML, addAigcData should make sure verify returns true.
 While in opML, it can be called before finalization.
 The consideration here is that, limited by the proving difficulty, zkML usually targets simple model inference tasks in practice, making it possible to provide a proof within an acceptable time frame.
 On the other hand, opML enables large model inference tasks, with a cost of longer confirmation time to achieve the approximate same security level.
 Mint until opML finalization may not be the best practice considering the existing optimistic protocols.

 Naming Choice on update